amattsmith/StandardChargesData/README.md

 ## Join Us Online

-You can join the OHANA Contributor channel on the informaticist slack (informaticist.slack.com).
+You can join the OHANA Contributor channel on the informaticist slack workspace (informaticist.slack.com).
+Contact contrib@ohanaproject.org for an invitation.

 You can email contrib@ohanaproject.org